 The answer is simple, yes you can.
 Not many people are fully aware of the fact that there are companies in Tenerife (like ourselves) that rent out mobility scooters to the less mobile of us when they’re on holiday.
-This blog post aims to clear up that question and many others that you may have about renting a mobility scooter from us when staying in Tenerife.
+This blog post aims to clear up that question and many others that you may have about mobility accommodation and renting a mobility scooter from us when staying in Tenerife.
 Of course, if there’s anything we’ve missed or a question we haven’t answered, please contact us!
 Below are just some of the questions we get asked day in day out with all the answers you need:

 1. Why would I need a mobility scooter in Tenerife?